deeglaze/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A profile defines which of the optional parts of a CoRIM are required, which are prohibited and which extension points are exercised and how.
 A profile MUST NOT alter the syntax or semantics of CoRIM types defined in this document.

+Note: The above constraint means that a profile cannot define alternate default values for syntax defined in this document.

 A profile MAY constrain the values of a given CoRIM type to a subset of the values.
 A profile MAY extend the set of a given CoRIM type using the defined extension points (see {{sec-extensibility}}).
 Exercised extension points should preserve the intent of the original semantics.